-Continuation of the Commission.
+10. Continuation of the Commission.

-- 10. (1) The Securities Commission of The Bahamas, a body corporate continued under the former Act, is continued. - (2) The Second Schedule shall have effect with respect to the Commission. - (3) The Commission shall - (a) consist of a Chairman, a Deputy Chairman and such other Members as the Minister may from time to time appoint; and - (b) have a maximum of eight Members, including the Chairman, Deputy Chairman, and those appointed ex-officio under subsection (6). - (4) The Minister shall appoint all the Members and shall appoint one of their number to be its Chairman. - (5) The Members shall be selected from among persons identified in the prescribed manner and who appear to the Minister to be qualified as having had experience of or shown capacity in matters relating to industry, commerce, law, finance or administration. - (6) The Executive Director of the Commission shall be an ex-officio Member of the Commission. - (7) The Chairman and the other Members of the Commission shall hold office for a term of three years and shall be eligible for re-appointment for four additional terms. - (8) The Minister, in setting the term of appointment or re-appointment of a Member, shall consider the terms of the other Members then in office and use the Minister's best efforts to provide that the terms of no more than one third of the Members expire in any twelve month period. - (9) The Minister may, by instrument in writing, appoint some suitable person as a Member of the Commission to act temporarily in the place of any Member who is absent or otherwise unable to act. - (10) The Minister shall appoint new Members of the Commission on the advice of the Commission and the securities, investment funds, and the financial services industries in The Bahamas. - (11) A Member may at any time resign his Membership by notice in writing addressed to the Minister.
+- (1) The body corporate known as the Securities Commission of The Bahamas, and continued under section 10 of the former Act, is hereby continued. - (2) The Second Schedule shall have effect with respect to the Commission. - (3) The Commission shall - (a) consist of a Chairman, a Deputy Chairman and such other members as the Minister may from time to time appoint; and - (b) have a maximum of eight members, including the Chairman, Deputy Chairman, and those appointed ex-officio under subsection (6). - (4) The Minister shall appoint all the members and shall appoint one of their number to be its Chairman.

+- (5) The members shall be selected from among persons identified in the prescribed manner and who appear to the Minister to be qualified as having had experience of or shown capacity in matters relating to industry, commerce, law, finance or administration. - (6) The Executive Director of the Commission shall be an ex-officio member of the Commission. - (7) The Chairman shall hold office for a term of five years and shall be eligible for re-appointment for two additional terms. - (8) The other members of the Commission shall hold office for a term of three years and shall be eligible for re-appointment for four additional terms. - (9) No member, including the Chairman, shall be eligible for reappointment if he has been a member for a continuous period of fifteen years or more. - (10) The Minister, in setting the term of appointment or re-appointment of a member, shall consider the terms of the other members then in office and use the Minister's best efforts to provide that the terms of no more than one third of the members expire in any twelve month period. - (11) The Minister may, by instrument in writing, appoint some suitable person as a member of the Commission to act temporarily in the place of any member who is absent or otherwise unable to act. - (12) The Minister shall appoint new members of the Commission on the advice of the Commission and the financial markets. - (13) A member may at any time resign his membership by notice in writing addressed to the Minister. - (14) The Minister may terminate the appointment of the Chairman, the Deputy Chairman or a member of the Commission if the Minister is satisfied that the person- - (a) has been absent from meetings of the Commission for more than three consecutive meetings without the permission of the Commission or without reasonable cause; - (b) has become bankrupt or made arrangements with the member's creditors; - (c) is incapacitated by physical or mental illness; - (d) has been, in The Bahamas or in any other jurisdiction, convicted of a criminal offence involving fraud or dishonesty, or found liable in a civil or regulatory action for activities involving fraud or dishonesty; or - (e) is otherwise unable or unfit to discharge the functions of the position to which that person was appointed.